Quantum Computing Hardware

 In the field of quantum technology, we are at the beginning of the technical realization of so far unexploited effects that enable novel applications.
 The Fraunhofer ILT scientists are developing, among other things, photon sources, photonic components and systems for future applications of quantum technology.

-Laser technology contributes to the digitisation in various industries.
-Whether as a material processing tool in automotive manufacturing, as a measuring device in the environmental sector, as a diagnostic or therapeutic instrument in medical technology or as a communication medium in space technology, the laser offers multiple application possibilities with high productivity and high efficiency.
+Laser technology can solve demanding tasks in many different industries.
+Whether as a tool in automotive production, as measuring equipment in the environmental sector, as a diagnostic or therapeutic instrument in medical technology or as a communication medium in space technology, the laser provides multiple uses with high productivity and high efficiency.

 Research with us!